List of Hindu temples in Bareilly: Shri Turant Nath Maharaj Temple

 Shri Turant Nath Maharaj Temple is located in Sugar Factory Colony on SH-33, Badaun Road, Subhash Nagar.
 It is another Nath Temple in Nathnagari.
 It is said that if you will pray here with a clean heart, all your wishes will come true.

 Shri Shirdi Sai Raksha Dham

-By the grace of Dr C.B.
-Satpathy(Guru ji) this temple was built in 1997.
+This temple was built in 1997.
 Huge amount of devotees visit the temple everyday, particularly on Thursdays.
 Devotees celebrate all sorts of festivals with Sai Baba.
 A lot of activities take place all round the year like play based on Shri Sai Sachcharitra, maha abhishek, bhandara, dandia display, garba and many more.
 There is a charitable dispensary which is open for all six days a week.
 Apart from guiding people, the temple tries to revive the dying culture and has an aim of binding everyone as one family.
 The temple is located near Kodesia Fatak, Izzatnagar Bareilly.